hablapps/tagless-final-tutorial/README.md

-# Tagless-final or abstraction without guilt
+# Tagless-final, or abstraction without guilt

 This repository offers an introduction to the tagless-final approach, as well as a comparison with alternative approaches - the MTL style, in particular.
 The introduction is largely based on the following two papers: